NoneqPhysLivingMatterLab/cell_interaction_gnn/README.md

      - IDs

-        For example, the list of node IDs in the final frame of each graph which you want to predict the fate of is saved as the following file: t=0to3 in the filename means the graph created from frame 0 to 3.
+        For example, the list of node IDs in the final frame of each graph which you want to predict the fate of is saved as the following file:

     ```
     data/simulation/del-div/analysis/networknorm_all_1hot_rev-FLedit_crop_w=320_h=320/networknorm_all_1hot_rev-FLedit_cellID_FinalLayer_noborder_num_w=320_h=320_time=4/CellID_FinalLayer_t=0to3.txt